 Composting is nature’s own way of recycling, breaking down organic waste to produce a valuable resource which can be used on the vegetable garden or flower beds.

-Adding compost to the soil helps to improve the soil structure and also add nutrients to help the growth of stronger healthy plants.
+Adding compost to the soil helps to improve the soil structure and add nutrients to help the growth of stronger healthy plants.
 Healthier plants are more resistant to damage from pests and diseases.

 What can I compost?